Adimserious/Afrogspot/README.md

 #### Profile
 - Logged in users can view their profile from Account dropdown menu.
-- Users are greeted with their names with a descriptive message of what they can do in their
+- Users are greeted with their names and a descriptive message of what they can do in their
   profile.
 - Users can update and delete their profile.
 - deleted profiles can be created again when user visit their profile page on log in.